pitrackster/rtmidi-bridge/README.md

 ```

-- you should be able to send midi data from your iDevice to bitwig
+- you should be able to send midi data from your iDevice to Bitwig

 ## KNOWN ISSUES / LIMITATIONS

 - it takes a little time for midi input to be effective i.e. receive midi messages from the iDevice
 - relies on "WIP" projects (RTP MIDI is an Alpha software)
-- iDevice and comptuer need to be on the same network
+- iDevice and computer need to be on the same network
 - if there is to much latency you can create a wifi hotspot on the computer and connect the iDevice to this wifi hotspot

 ## POSSIBLE IMPROVMENTS